Juichilee/MR-Inspection-Tool-Hololens/README.md

 ## Troubleshooting

+- Some firewalls and WiFi networks may be incompatible with the Holographic Remoting protocol used by our project.
+For instance, only the visitor WiFi or Robotics Wifi at our lab at OSU worked for this project.
+If you experience repeated failed connections or degraded performance, such as accumulating lag, switch networks.

 ## Unrealized Features
 Some features that we would have worked on, had we had the time:
 - Make the Intel RealSense image input independent of the hardware, e.g. make a generic webcam handler.